Find Deals For Your Stay

 The Magnetic Island to Townsville Swim starts at waters edge, in front of the Picnic Bay SLSC, Magnetic Island and finishes at water's edge, in front of the SLSC Clubhouse on the Strand Beach adjacent to the Strand Park jetty in Townsville.

-Magnetic Island Wine and Seafood Festival - 10 August
+Magnetic Island Wine and Seafood Festival - August/September

 The Magnetic Island Wine Expo features over 12 wine merchants and the opportunity to sample over 50 wines with live music plus lucky draws all afternoon!

-Magnetic Island Race Week - 29 August to 3 September
+Magnetic Island Race Week - Late August/early September

 This six day regatta attracts more than 60 yachts to compete on the waters of Magnetic Island over six racing divisions.
-An amazing week of sailing and celebrations; the lively shore side events are popular for competitors and spectators alike.
+An amazing week of sailing and celebrations; the lively shore side events, markets, live music and other entertainment are popular for competitors and spectators alike.

 Great Tropical Jazz Party - 23 to 25 August